 Microtor (215) models

 The second group is the Microtor Broad Arrows.

 So far, we have been able to document 3 further model references from examples that have surfaced in auctions and collections:(1) Steel case with black dial (20360-3), (2) Gold-capped case with black dial (20363-4), and (3) Gold-capped case with gold dial (20363-5).

 From the serial number records, we can see that these references were available right from the start of when the microtor models were introduced into the Polerouter lineup.
 All were powered by a caliber 215 Microtor, and kept the same pattern of luminous material on the marker ring and hands as appeared on the earlier 138ss Broad Arrows.

 Are there any other differences between the BA references?

 Putting aside the obvious differences of dial colour, and case material, and movement, the main difference is that the bumper cases are inherently thicker to accommodate the thicker movement, and so sit slightly higher on the wrist.
 Though they are the same case diameter, this makes them feel like a slightly larger watch.

 You can see this more clearly from the image above, which shows the Bumper case (S20217-8, left) compared to the Microtor case (20360-3, right).

-The other obvious difference is the mounting of the plexiglass, where the Microtor 20360 utilises a taller, rounded-edge plexi, and the S20217 plexi is flatter and the edge sits flush with the case (read this short article for a summary of the early plexi mounting differences).
+The other obvious difference is the mounting of the plexiglass, where the Microtor 20360 utilises a taller, rounded-edge plexi, and the S20217 plexi is flatter and the edge sits almost flush with the case (read this short article for a summary of the early plexi mounting differences).

 They also give different feel on the wrist.
 Some prefer the smooth wind of the microtor, whereas others prefer to occasionally feel the thud of the rotor hitting bumper springs – it definitely reminds you that you’re wearing a mechanical wristwatch!